RobertJansen1/OpenStack-Docs/_posts/getting-started/24-01-15-How-to-authenticate-via-CLI.md

 ---
 layout: page
 tags: [getting-started]
-page_title: Openstack Horizon
+page_title: Logging into Openstack Horizon
 ---

-#  How to login to OpenStack Horizon.
+##  How to login to OpenStack Horizon.

 Login to your OpenStack Horizon environment with your credentials.

 ![Login screen]({{ '/assets/images/keymanager/openstacklogin.jpeg' | relative_url }})

-# How to authenticate with your OpenStack via the CLI
+## How to authenticate with your OpenStack via the CLI

 Depending on the location you have saved or placed the source file, you will need to select that directory to authenticate.